 We can choose a smarter path.
-We can be more strategic, and instead align with a patient-centric visionary market: decision intelligence, an identified top Gartner trend
+We can be more strategic and instead align with a patient-centric visionary market: decision intelligence, an identified top Gartner trend

 According to Turing award winner Dr. Yann LeCun, AI is a categorizer that does not possess the human abilities that help us navigate the world

-I argue that decision intelligence (DI) under expert control provides a patient-centric strategy and pathway to these optimized returns (figure 3).
-It creates a lever for decreasing costs, diminishes short-term and long-term risks, and increases potential benefits for patient care (figure 3).
-We can predict low cost and cyber secure cloud ingestion will flatten the costs of machines as more and more data is ingested into the cloud, with lower cost and higher security data storage, and as new combinations of existing data drive new insights.
-A DI strategy also diminishes the high risks that “AI” won’t be able to achieve the level of autonomy that AI practitioners predict and the potential for unexpected patient harm.
-It diminishes the risks of losing critical human capital trained on generations of validated clinical science as a result of hyped claims.
-Most importantly, it diminishes the risks of unexpected patient harms.
-Maintaining the well-established independent value of patient-professional fiduciary relationships and expert communication also implies higher patient care benefits.
-Some will argue I’m wrong, and proclaim that all “AI” needs is more big data to deliver superhuman patient care benefits.
-It is thus important to re-emphasize that DI human expert-computer systems will leverage big data, but also small data through expert cognitive “frames,” a safer, proven, and scientifically based approach.
+I argue that decision intelligence (DI) under expert control provides a superior patient-centric strategy and pathway to these optimized returns (figure 3).
+It creates a lever for decreasing costs, diminishes short-term and long-term risks, and increases potential benefits for patient care.
+We can predict low cost and cyber secure cloud ingestion will flatten the costs of machines and raw data as new combinations of existing data drive new insights.
+A DI strategy diminishes the high risks that “AI” won’t perform as AI practitioners predict and the potential for unexpected patient harm.
+It diminishes the risks of losing critical human capital trained on generations of validated clinical science who have been successfully turning imaging data (now 90% of the health data footprint) into value for over 125 years.
+Maintaining the well-established valuable patient-professional fiduciary relationships also implies higher patient care benefits.
+Some will assert that my predictions here are false; they will proclaim that “AI” just needs more and more data to deliver superhuman “closed system” outcomes.
+It is thus important to re-emphasize that DI HCI systems will leverage big data, but also small data through expert cognitive “frames,” a safer, proven, and scientifically based approach.
 Robust DI HCI systems will turn a wider variety of “open” clinical data into valuable clinical insights, high quality decisions, and better patient care actions.